 The district took a premium holiday for December 2020 and January 2021 which saved the district approximately \$1.45 million.
-Based on guidance from Stark County Schools Council, we are estimating they will provide two (2) premium holidays in FY22 along with a 4% increase in premiums.
+Stark County Schools Council provided two (2) premium holidays in FY22 along with a 4% increase in premiums.
 Premium holidays do not lower monthly premium amounts and they are granted annually by our consortium if sufficient reserves warrant a premium holiday(s).
 The prior forecast included two premium holidays for the entire forecast period.
 Because this may or may not occur, for FY23 through FY27 we are estimating we will get one (1) premium holiday each year.
-For premium increases we are estimating an increase of 6.0% in FY23 and 6.5% for and 7.0% FY25-27 which reflects trend.
-We also estimated insurance benefit expenses coming back to the general fund from the 467 Student Wellness and Success funds in FY23 and 507 ESSER funds will return in FY25 and FY26.
+For premium increases we are estimating an increase of 6.0% in FY23 and 6.5% for FY24 and 7.0% FY25-27 which reflects trend.
+We also estimated insurance benefit expenses coming back to the general fund from the 467 Student Wellness and Success funds in FY24 and forward.